anpl-technion/anpl-technion.github.io/Positions.md

 <div id="GraduateStudents"></div>
 We are looking for motivated M.Sc. and Ph.D. students interested in multi-disciplinary research in autonomous systems to join our research group.
 Multiple research topics are available involving different aspects of mobile robotics, including:

-- Probabilistic and semantic perception
-- Planning under uncertainty and active sensing
+- Planning under uncertainty and AI
+- Semantic perception and simultaneous localization and mapping (SLAM)
 - Data-driven and machine (deep) learning based perception and autonomous navigation
-- Multi-sensor state estimation and mapping (e.g. SLAM and vision-aided navigation)
 - Distributed multi-robot systems

 Problems of interest span autonomous operation in aerial, indoor, urban and space (static and dynamic) environments.
 An overview of on-going and past research projects can be found here.

-Students from the Department of Aerospace Engineering and from other relevant departments, including Mechanical Engineering, Computer Science and Electrical Engineering, are welcome to apply.
+Students from the Department of Aerospace Engineering and from other relevant departments, including Computer Science, Electrical Engineering, (Applied) Mathematics, Data and Decisions Science, and Mechanical Engineering are welcome to apply.
 International students are welcome to apply.
 For more information, please contact Assoc.
 Prof. Vadim Indelman by [email](mailto:vadim.indelman@technion.ac.il).

 ## Undergraduate students
 <div id="underGraduateStudents"></div>